Web Store Order Processor Using Work Items

 We recommended checking out the article "Using work items" before diving in.

 The robot is split into two tasks, meant to run as separate steps.
 The first task generates (produces) data, and the second one reads (consumes) and processes that data.
+A bonus task exists which can be used to mock Control Room and Robot error handling.

 The first task (the producer)